 Proximity-based services will direct attendees toward optimal travel routes to decrease congestion and improve customer experience, among many other benefits.
 The location awareness technology can also provide valuable data on audience mobility before, during and after an event.
 And because the technology is super-accurate, messaging can include highly targeted CTAs, from offers to directions.

-Numerous major sports teams and venues in the U.S. have become early adopters, putting proximity to work for a long list of purposes, including:
+Numerous major sports teams and venues in the U.S. have become early adopters, putting proximity marketing to work for a long list of purposes, including:

 - Indoor navigation